Core Beliefs

 About the Church

-We believe that God’s mission has a church and the mission of God remains the church’s organizing principle.
-As the sent people of God, loved, redeemed, and cared for by Him in grace, we have been entrusted with His mission and called to participate in the world as He does.
-We believe that the church does not exist for itself, but exists as a Gospel-centered community of worshippers sent as everyday people in everyday places to offer tangible expressions of love, grace and compassion to a fallen world, as we proclaim the Gospel and make His Kingdom known in everyday ways.
-The church is comprised of any person, anywhere in the world who puts faith in Jesus.
-The church is one global community of people, but has smaller, local expressions, such as our church community.
-Each local church expression has a unique personality and we see beauty in that diversity.
-In order for God’s people to live as ones “sent” by God, or live missionally, His missional church must be directed by God’s revealed Word in Scripture, both individually and communally.
+We believe that God’s mission has a Church, and the mission of God remains the Church’s organizing principle.
+As the sent people of God, loved, redeemed, and cared for by Him in grace, we have been entrusted with God's mission and called to participate in the world as He does.
+We believe that the Church does not exist for itself, but exists as a Gospel-centered community of worshippers sent as everyday people in everyday places to offer tangible expressions of love, grace, and compassion to a fallen world, as we proclaim the Gospel and make His Kingdom known in everyday ways.
+The Church comprises anyone, anywhere in the world, who puts their faith in Jesus.
+The Church is a royal priesthood, a holy nation unto itself, and a people for God's possession.
+The Church is one global community of people, but has smaller, local expressions, such as our church community.
+Each local church expression has a unique personality, and we see beauty in that diversity.
+For God’s people to live as ones “sent” by God, or live missionally, God's Church must be directed by God’s revealed Word in Scripture, both individually and communally.

 About the Afterlife and End Times

-We do believe that life continues after physical death and that there is a literal heaven and a literal hell.
-We do believe that Jesus will one day physically return and bring complete justice, restoration and judgment to all of creation.
+We do believe that life continues after physical death and that there is heaven, where there is eternal life, and hell, where there is eternal death.
+We do believe that Jesus will one day physically return and bring complete justice, restoration, and judgment to all of creation.
 There are so many metaphors and so much ancient apocalyptic language used in the Scriptures about these mysterious topics, and we approach them with great humility and wonder.

 (Matthew 24-25; 1 Corinthians 15:1-25; 1 Thessalonians 4:13-18; Revelation 20-22)